-The next official, quarterly cash flow statement is expected to be released on or about August 31, 2016.
+The next cash flow statement is expected to be released on or about May 31, 2016.

 The following table provides General Fund ending cash balances by month for fiscal 2012 through fiscal 2016.

 Month End General Fund Cash Balances (in millions)